The Little Rock Nine: "Testament" sculpture by John Deering

 Several weeks after my arrival, I realized that signs posted at both ends of the town which read; "Warning, [deragoratory term for African Americans,] Negroes' if yer not out of town by sundown, You will be hung;" was directed at human beings!

-It was not until after 2000 that people of color moved to this town - honestly, I don't know why they would want to.
+It was not until after 2000 that People of Color moved to the town - honestly, I don't know why they would want to.

 Little Rock Nine History Documentary

 2006 A Famous Hanging Tree Remains Near Town Square

 For those who live in places where the Civil Rights battle was over long ago, it is hard to imagine that people who could not read or write, and steeped in ignorance - (Churches on every street corner, and boasting Christianity), feel superior to people with darker skin.

 In Little Rock, in the 1970s there were still separate entrances, drinking fountains and public pools for blacks and whites.